-(b) If the opponent does not go to the neutral corner as required under sub.
-(3), the referee shall stop counting until the opponent has done so.
+(2) NEUTRAL CORNER.
+When a contestant is down, the opponent shall go at once to the neutral corner as designated by the referee.
+The bout may not continue until the command "Fight" is given by the referee.
+If the opponent does not go to the neutral corner on command, the count under sub.
+(3) shall be stopped until the opponent has done so.
 The counting shall then be continued where it has been interrupted.